 Prince Hadrian was a famous patron of the ballet, and there was a royal theatre on the palace grounds where he enjoyed hosting the best dancers in all of Aeterna.
 The first ballet of the season promised to be a magnificent performance, and that evening every member of the court was in attendance.

-Hope and I had a small box, which we shared with Lord and Lady Willoughby and from where we could see the Prince’s box and the stage equally well.
-We arrived in the theatre before the Prince- just as dissonant, hypnotic sounds began to drift up from the orchestra pit as the musicians prepared to play.
-The courtiers chattered in low murmurs, muted by the profusion of plush red velvet on the seats, aisles, and tassled curtains.
+Hope and I had a small box, which we shared with Lord and Lady Willoughby.
+From our box, we could see the Prince’s box and the stage equally well, and the Prince’s box was wide-set and curtained almost as though it was a stage in its own right.
+We arrived in the theatre before the Prince- just as dissonant, hypnotic sounds began to drift up from the orchestra pit.
+The courtiers chattered in low murmurs, their voices muted by the profusion of plush red velvet on the seats, aisles, and curtains.

 Both the murmurs and musicians grew silent at once, and the lights dimmed slightly.
-A spotlight was turned not on the stage, but toward the Prince’s gold-leaf box.
-He had arrived with Lady Fairfax to his right, and Lord Taris on his left.
+A spotlight was turned toward the Prince’s gold-leaf box.
+He had arrived with Lady Fairfax on his right and Lord Taris on his left.
 My father, as expected, was nowhere to be seen.

 All of the courtiers stood, and turned toward the Prince’s glittering box seat in anticipation.

-The Prince looked out at the crowd for a moment, and then sat down.
+The Prince looked out at the crowd for a moment, and then sat down without a word.

 Lady Willoughby giggled as we sat down.
 “What is wrong, Prince?” she whispered.
 “No hour-long speech on the superiority of ballet as an art form?
 No tedious explanation of the ballet’s plot?”